NVIDIA/RTX-AI-Toolkit/tutorial-llama3-finetune.md

 In the Model Name dropdown, select 'LLaMA3-8B-Chat' as the model you wish to fine-tune.
 Ensure that the fine-tuning method is set to 'lora' and leave the adapter path empty for the time being.

 Next, expand the 'Advanced Configuration' section and set the 'Quantization bit' dropdown to '4'.
-This setting is crucial as we are performing QLoRA fine-tuning.
+This setting is crucial to perform QLoRA fine-tuning.

-LlamaFactory offers a variety of built-in datasets suitable for fine-tuning.
+Llama-Factory offers a variety of built-in datasets suitable for fine-tuning.
 For this tutorial, we will be using the [codealpaca dataset](https://huggingface.co/datasets/sahil2801/CodeAlpaca-20k) provided by sahil2801.

 To fine-tune using a custom dataset, go to [Appendix: Importing Custom Datasets](#appendix-importing-custom-datasets).